 Who Gets to Claim the Child as a Dependent?

-Have you had experiences paying or receiving child support?
-What are some of the biggest challenges that you’ve faced?
+Have you paid or received child support?
+What are some of the biggest challenges you’ve faced?